cbcrg/piper-nf/README.md

     $ curl -fsSL get.nextflow.io | bash

-When done, you can launch the pipeline execution by entering the following command:
+When done, you can launch the pipeline execution by entering the command shown below:

     $ ./nextflow run cbcrg/piper-nf